 Teaching the Teachers Overview

 Our Teaching the Teachers program awards scholarships directly to educational and service organizations that teach woodworking to economically disadvantaged communities in the U.S. and abroad.
 We hope to further the work of these organizations by giving their instructors new woodworking skills and a vision of the educational woodshop that they can share with their own communities throughout a lifetime of teaching.
-For 2021, Teaching the Teachers is supported by the Mattina R. Proctor Foundation, the Horowitz Family Scholarship Fund, the Betterment Fund, and the Chattahoochee Valley Teaching the Teachers Fund.
+For 2022, Teaching the Teachers is supported by the Maxwell/Hanrahan Foundation, the Horowitz Family Scholarship Fund, the Betterment Fund, and the Chattahoochee Valley Teaching the Teachers Fund.

 Institutional partners in Teaching the Teachers nominate their own instructors for fully funded participation in our Workshops.
 Scholarships pay all expenses except registration fees and costs provided for by a partner institution’s professional development policies.
 Covered expenses may include tuition, materials, transportation, and room and board.